Use a Brand Ambassador Campaign for Ultra-High Response and In-Person Engagement

 Highly-Trained and Supervised Teams

-We mobilize local brand ambassadors, train with your marketing campaign specs, monitor and supervise them using our extremely rigorous in-person auditing procedures (the same ones we use for front door marketing campaigns) [link to blog 7], track the data, and report everything back to you.
+We mobilize local brand ambassadors, train with your marketing campaign specs, monitor and supervise them using our extremely rigorous in-person auditing procedures (the same ones we use for front door marketing campaigns), track the data, and report everything back to you.

 We Do All the Heavy Lifting